flatiron/blacksmith/README.md

     # multiple layouts, but default.html is ... the default.
     #
     default.html
+  /metadata
+    #
+    # Metadata entities which can be reference in content metdata
+    #
+    /authors
+      author-name.json
   /partials
     #
     # HTML for partials inside of pages